 Statutory redundancy pay

-The amount they are entitled to is capped at 20 years and there is an upper limit on weekly pay as well.
-From April 2017, the maximum weekly amount has been capped at £489 and the maximum amount of statutory redundancy pay is £14,670.
+The amount your employees are entitled to is capped at 20 years.
+The maximum weekly amount is capped at £538 and the maximum amount of statutory redundancy pay is £16,140.

 How do you calculate redundancy pay entitlement?

-For example, David is 38 and has worked for your company for ten years and three months, which means he is entitled to 10 weeks’ pay.
-Chelsea is 24 and has worked for your company for three years from the age of 21 to 24 which means she is entitled to 2.5 weeks’ pay (0.5 weeks for when she was under 22 and 2 weeks for when she was 22 and over).
+Katie is 24 and has worked for your company for three years from the age of 21 to 24.
+This means she is entitled to 2.5 weeks’ pay.
+You would calculate this as 0.5 weeks for when she was under 22 and 1 week for each year when she was 22 and over.

-However, if your employees work irregular hours or shifts, then you will need to work out the average number of hours over the last 12 weeks and use that to calculate their average weekly pay.
+If your employees work irregular hours or shifts, their redundancy pay entitlement is different.
+You must work out the average number of hours over the last 12 weeks and use that to calculate their average weekly pay.